MajPaji/Milestone-Project-2/README.md

 Here some user stories:

-* As a communication manager at NASA, I am happy with this website because it shows to people and especially young teenagers about many projects that we were running at NASA.
+* As a communication manager at NASA, I am happy with this website because it shows to people and especially young teenagers about many projects that we are running at NASA.

 * As a person who does a lot of cloth online shopping, this website allows me to design my favorite T-shirt.